thecrossed/stack_overflow_survey_2021_analysis/readme.md

 #About
 This repo is trying to answer three questions regarding the 2021 survey data of Stack Overflow.
+You can find an article relevant with this analysis [here](https://medium.com/p/5df63a781b97/edit).

 #Motivation
 Questions to ask